AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 ## Skill domain {#skilldomain}

-Based on the skills mostly used by Captivate Prime end users, Adobe Learning Manager has categorized a list of 25 skill domains that the auto curation system uses to curate content.
+Based on the skills mostly used by Learning Manager end users, Adobe Learning Manager has categorized a list of 25 skill domains that the auto curation system uses to curate content.
 The admin must map the configured enterprise skills to the skill domains provided by Prime.
 The mapping of skills can be done from the admin skill page while creating a skill or by modifying an existing skill.
 For more information on how to map or add a skill, [click here](skills-levels.md#Createaskillandalevel).

-+++List of skill domains that is used by Captivate Prime's curation system
++++List of skill domains that is used by Learning Manager's curation system

 1. Accounting
 1. Analytics